caomike/ppmessage/README.md

 # PPMessage
 A Open Source Plug & Play Online Customer Communication Platform.
 On PPMessage, you can chat with your customer via Web or mobile App.
 As open source Intercom alternative, nothing needs change, you can start a SAAS with PPMessage.

 PPMessage targets to be deployed on Linux, Mac OS X and Windows systems.
-And PPMessage is a clearly API system which could be integrated with any open source web CMS like Wordpress, Drupal and any commercial system even a e-commerce system.
+And PPMessage is a clearly API system which could be integrated with any open source Content Management System like Wordpress, Drupal and any commercial system even a e-commerce system.

 PPMessage includes a backend system which exposes oauth and web service APIs, a frontend SDK named PPCom, a frontend App named PPKefu.